 DAY 3-8: Galápagos Islands

-Listed below is a sample of islands we may visit during our expedition.* (B,L,D Daily)
+Listed below is a sample of islands we may visit during our expedition.
+All ship itineraries are subject to Galápagos National Park regulations.
+(B,L,D Daily)

 North Seymour: Follow coastal trails past playful Galápagos sea lions on this wildlife-rich central island.
 Continue inland through a silvery forest of endemic palo santo trees, where frigatebirds nest, blue-footed boobies dance, and where we may also encounter prehistoric-looking land iguanas feeding on cactus.